-Credit Suisse Group AG and its subsidiaries are subject to a number of material legal proceedings, regulatory actions and investigations, and an adverse result in one or more of these proceedings could have a material adverse effect on the Group's operating results for any particular period, depending, in part, upon its results for such period.
-For information relating to these and other legal and regulatory proceedings involving the Group's investment banking and other businesses, refer to "Note 39-Litigation" in "VI-Consolidated financial statements-Credit Suisse Group" in the Annual Report 2019 and "Note 32-Litigation" in "III-Condensed consolidated financial statements-unaudited" in each of the 2020 Quarterly Reports.
+The Issuer and its subsidiaries are subject to a number of material legal proceedings, regulatory actions and investigations, and an adverse result in one or more of these proceedings could have a material adverse effect on the Group's operating results for any particular period, depending, in part, on its results for such period.

+For information relating to these and other legal and regulatory proceedings involving the Group's investment banking and other businesses, refer to "Note 40-Litigation" in "VI-Consolidated financial statements-Credit Suisse Group" in the Annual Report 2021 and "Note 33-Litigation" in "III-Condensed consolidated financial statements-unaudited" in the Financial Report 1Q22.

 It is inherently difficult to predict the outcome of many of the legal, regulatory and other adversarial proceedings involving the Group's businesses, particularly those cases in which the matters are brought on behalf of various classes of claimants, seek damages of unspecified or indeterminate amounts or involve novel legal claims.
-The Group's management is required to establish, increase or release reserves for losses that are probable and reasonably estimable in connection with these matters, all of which requires significant judgement.
-For more information, refer to "II-Operating and financial review-Critical accounting estimates" and "Note 1-Summary of significant accounting policies" in "VI-Consolidated financial statements-Credit Suisse Group" in the Annual Report 2019.
+The Group's management is required to establish, increase or release reserves for losses that are probable and reasonably estimable in connection with these matters, all of which requires the application of significant judgement and discretion.
+For more information, refer to "Critical accounting estimates" in "II-Operating and financial review" and "Note I-Summary of significant accounting policies" in "VI-Consolidated financial statements-Credit Suisse Group" in the Annual Report 2021.